 e.
 Execution.
-All students execute Intermediate events.
+Students selected for carrier aviation execute Intermediate events.

 f.
 Syllabus Description.
-Intermediate UMFO is flown in the Intermediate training platform and is divided into stages.
+Intermediate NFOTS is flown in the T-6A and is divided into stages.
 Stages are grouped by like-flight training regimes such as Section Instruments and Section Visual Navigation.
 Each stage is subdivided into training blocks.
 The training blocks consist of a specified number of flights.
 MIFs identify the minimum acceptable level of performance in relation to the CTS that must be achieved at the completion of each training block.